ntop/ntopng/doc/src/api/lua/timeseries/adding_new_timeseries.rst

 The table also contain a field :code:`instant` that represents the time at which metrics have been sampled.

+The table above can be accessed and its contents can be read/modified to prepare timeseries points.

 ntopng handles custom timeseries with updates every:

   - 1 minute